Lady Gaga Stuns In Aqua-Colored Locks, Blue & Gold Nails Ahead Of VMAs

 “So beautiful and talented,” one user commented, adding numerous pink heart and heart eyes emoji.

-“You are gorgeous!!” another user commented.
+“You are gorgeous!!” another user gushed.

 “Pastel blue dream,” one fan said, sharing their appreciation for Gaga’s blue-themed style.